-(CNN) -- The FBI is hunting for three mysterious Qatari men who might have ties to the September 11, 2001, terrorist attacks, a former law enforcement official with direct knowledge of the investigation said.
+(CNN) -- Three mysterious Qatari men might have had ties to the September 11, 2001, terrorist attacks, according to a recently published U.S. diplomatic cable.

 On August 24, 2001, al Alhajri, Abdulla and Alfehaid flew to Los Angeles, where they stayed in a motel.